FACTBOX-Foreign offers of aid in response to Libya's floods | Business

 UNITED NATIONS The U.N. said it was working with partners to get humanitarian assistance to those in the affected areas.
 Emergency teams are being mobilised to help on the ground.

 The World Food Programme and local partner LibAid have started the distribution of food to more than 5,000 families displaced by the flooding.
-EU
+The UN Central Emergency Response Fund has allocated $10 million to the flood response.

-UNITED STATES The U.S. is sending emergency funds to relief organizations and coordinating with the Libyan authorities and the U.N. to provide additional support, President Joe Biden said on Tuesday.
+The U.S. is sending emergency funds to relief organizations and coordinating with the Libyan authorities and the U.N. to provide additional support, President Joe Biden said.
+FRANCE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)